Courts likely to probe Trump's intent in issuing travel ban

 The Trump administration has said it is considering appealing the 9th Circuit ruling to the Supreme Court, and the 9th Circuit itself might decide to rehear the case with a larger panel of judges.
 The president has also said he might replace the order with “a brand new” one, which could end the current legal action.

-(Additional reporting by Dan Levine in San Francisco; Editing by Sue Horton and Mary Milliken)
+(Additional reporting by Dan Levine in San Francisco)